ananya868/FurrBot-AI/README.md

 --point wise explanations--

 ## How to Use?
-Install the app using pip or suitable installer package.
-Recommended python verion -> 3.11.5.
-Please setup the repo before usage, using the instructions below:
+Install the app using pip or an appropriate package installer.
+The recommended Python version is between 3.11.0 and 3.12.
+Please set up the repository before use by following the instructions below.

 ```bash
   git clone https://github.com/ananya868/FurrBot-pet-care-chatbot.git